Extensions of quasidiagonal $C^*$-algebras and controlling the $K_0$-map of embeddings: embedding Property is a local property embedding Property is a local property

 Now if $N\geq n_0$, it follows that

 where on the second inequality we use (3.1), on the third we use (3.4) and on the fourth we use (3.2).
-The fact that $\widetilde{\phi}$ is contractive is used on the second and third inequalities.
+The fact that $\overline{\phi}$ is contractive is used on the second and third inequalities.
 Moreover, we have

-Hence $(\widetilde{\phi_n})_{n\in \N}$ is asymptotically multiplicative and isometrically isometric.
-The result yields from Proposition \ref{MF-reducing} and Proposition \ref{f.g-reducing}. \end{proof} \end{proposition} \begin{remark} Let $\CC$ be a class that contains nuclear, separable, quasidiagonal $C^*$-algebras that have the $K_0$-embedding property.
+Hence $(\overline{\phi}_n)_{n\in \N}$ is asymptotically multiplicative and isometrically isometric.
+The result yields from Proposition \ref{MF-reducing} and Proposition \ref{f.g-reducing}. \end{proof} \end{proposition} \begin{remark} Let $\CC$ be a class that contains only nuclear, separable, quasidiagonal $C^*$-algebras that have the $K_0$-embedding property.
 Let also $A=\varinjlim A_n$, where $A_n\in \CC$ for every $n$.
-Assume that the connecting maps are injective (not necessarily unital though).Then $A$ is locally approximated by algebras in $\CC$.
-Thus, by Proposition \ref{local_approximations}, $A$ has the $K_0$-embedding property.
-Moreover, by using similar techniques, it can be proved that (under the same assumptions) $K_0$-embedding property is closed under (arbitrary) inductive limits. \end{remark}
+Assume that the connecting maps are injective.
+Then $A$ is locally approximated by algebras in $\CC$.
+Thus, by Proposition \ref{local_approximations}, $A$ has the $K_0$-embedding property. \end{remark}